Turbo Compressor Surge – How to fix it

 To stop if from happening we move our turbo away from the surge line (move to the right side of the line) on the compressor map.

-What we can do however is reduce the boost pressure (move down on the compressor map) when the turbo is surging.
-For example we have turbo surge at 3500RPM and 30PSI of boost, reducing the maximum boost at this RPM will stop the surge.
+We can’t magically make the engine move more air at the same boost pressure and RPM but we can gradually reduce boost at the RPM where the surge occurs until the problem stops.
+For example we have turbo surge at 3500RPM-4000RPM @ 30PSI of boost, reducing the maximum boost at this RPM will stop the surge.
 How much the boost has to be reduced will depend on the engine.

 To eliminate turbo compressor surge we reduce the boost pressure at the conditions where the surge is occuring.